HelpGiveThanks/HGTconfiguration/README.md

      DO NOT re-compress/zip the HGTconfiguration folder,  as the Mac will have added a bunch of files to help it find stuff in this folder, and you do not want these files cluttering your cPanel's File Manager folders.
 1. Click your browser's cPanel File Manager tab.
 1. Click the 'Upload' button in the File Manager's top menubar.
-1. Click the 'Choose File' button in the window that opens.
+1. In the File  Upload window that opens next, Click the 'Browse' button.
-1. Find and click on  the HGTconfiguration.zip.
+1. Find and click on the HGTconfiguration.zip that you just downloaded.
-1. Click the 'Choose' button.
+1. Click the 'Open' button.
 1. When the bottom-right, grey, progress bar says the upload is complete, close the upload window.
 1. Click the 'Reload' button (second menubar) if you do not see the HGTconfiguration.zip.
 1. Click on HGTconfiguration.zip to select it.